orenrimer/C-Assembler/README.md

-## Commands
+## Instructions
-The commands allowed in bits 6-9 are:
+This assembler supports 16 cutom instructions, each instruction op will be stored in bits 6-9 of the first mechine word:

 | Opcode (decimal) | Command Name |
 | ---------------- | ------------ |